Jiach-H/chatbot/README.md

 This is a Chatbot project.
 The goal of this project is to enable chatbot to communicate with users using natural language.
 This weatherbot could help people to search the weather of some cities or places all around world and get a brief information about the weather as feedback.

+### Demo Vedio
+Here is a demo vedio which shows how the chatbot works:[*YouTube Link*]()

 ## Getting Started

 Build a telegram bot by talking to [*BotFather*](https://telegram.me/BotFather) and input **/newbot** and then follow the steps it ask to create new bot.
-Afterthat, copy your token and replace the TOKEN string in chatbotMain.py, line 22. [*Here is a introduction for BotFather.*](https://core.telegram.org/bots#6-botfather)
+Afterthat, copy your token and replace the TOKEN string in chatbotMain.py, line 22.
+[Here is a introduction for BotFather.](https://core.telegram.org/bots#6-botfather)

 ### Environments
 Install Python 3.7 with Anaconda and then use conda to create a virtual environment clone from base as: